-Mohammed Al Saad is a graduate in Architectural Engineering who began his career with Qatar's then largest publicly listed Real Estate Company-ALAQARIA.
-In 2006 he became CEO of The First Investor and in 2009 joined Barwa Bank Group as Vice Chairman & MD in helping to lead the Group to notable growth during this time.
+Mohammed Al Saad is a graduate in Architectural MAS HOLDING, as well as the Vice Chairman of Barwa Real Estate (listed), Board Member-WOQOD (listed), Engineering who began his career with Qatar's then largest publicly listed Real Estate Company-ALAQARIA.
+In Chairman-QCON (Qatari oil & gas contractor), Native 2006 he became CEO of The First Investor and in 2009 Land Investments (SPV for Native Land-London based joined Barwa Bank Group as Vice Chairman& MD developer) & Agency222 (communications). in helping to lead the Group to notable growth during this time.
 Most recently, he became Executive Chairman of